arif04cuet/impact-shop/README.md

-# impact-shop
-Webshop with OctoberCMS and Mall package.
+# Webshop with OctoberCMS and Mall package.

 ### Features
 - Webshop with Molie payment gateway integrated